vexflow/vexflow/README.md

 </script>
 ```

 The URL above includes a version number <code>vexflow@x.y.z</code>.
-Specifying a particular version is good practice, to prevent rare issues with a future update breaking your deployment.
+Specifying a version is good practice, to prevent issues with a future update breaking your deployment.
 During development &amp; testing, feel free to use the latest release by omitting the version number: https://cdn.jsdelivr.net/npm/vexflow/build/cjs/vexflow.js

 If your project uses a bundler, you can install VexFlow from npm: